MASTER SERVICES AGREEMENT

 4. Force Majeure.
 Except for confidentiality obligations or payment, neither Party will be liable for any delays or failure to perform its obligations under this Agreement attributable to circumstances beyond its reasonable control including but not limited to acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labor problems or Internet service provider failures or delays.
 The affected Party agrees to use commercially reasonable efforts to address and mitigate the impact of such Force Majeure Event and continue performance to the extent reasonably possible under the circumstances.

 5. Construction.
-The headings of sections of this Agreement are for reference purposes only and have no substantive effect.
+The headings of Sections of this Agreement are for reference purposes only and have no substantive effect.

 6. Severability.
-If any term or provision hereof be deemed unlawful, invalid, void or unenforceable by a court of competent jurisdiction, either in its entirety or in a particular application, the remainder of this Agreement will nonetheless remain in full force and effect and the invalid, void or unenforceable portion will be severed from the Agreement.
+If any term or provision hereof is deemed unlawful, invalid, void or unenforceable by a court of competent jurisdiction, either in its entirety or in a particular application, the remainder of this Agreement will nonetheless remain in full force and effect and the invalid, void or unenforceable portion will be severed from the Agreement.

 7. Dispute Resolution.
 The Parties shall attempt in good faith to negotiate any disputes that arise out of or in connection with this Agreement.
 Such efforts shall involve the escalation of the dispute to senior leadership members of each Party.